backend-development/backend-development-textbook/source/asset_pipeline.md

 But as a web developer you should always keep an eye on the changing landscape of web performance!
 These rules and their priority will change!

+### Less HTTP Requests?

+Making less HTTP Requests was a main goal in performance optimization for many years.
+Many JavaScript files were combined into one, the same for CSS.
+Icon Fonts were used to combine many small image files into one file.

+On the other hand the HTTP protocol itself was improved again and again, to make repeated requests to the same server "cheaper":

+* [HTTP/2](https://en.wikipedia.org/wiki/HTTP/2) server HTTP requests can be multiplexed over a single TCP connection
+* [HTTP/3](https://en.wikipedia.org/wiki/HTTP/3) uses UDP instead of TCP

+In 2022 HTTP/3 is [supported by](https://caniuse.com/http3) all common browsers except safari and use by [about a quater](https://w3techs.com/technologies/details/ce-http3) of the top 10 million websites.

+So today this "first rule" for avoiding HTTP requests can be relaxed.

 ## How Rails helps with Performance

-To comply with rule 1 "make fewer HTTP requests" there now exist a lot of tools.
 The Rails asset pipeline was introduced in Rails 3.1 in the year 2011.

-I lets you use all theses tools automatically:

-- Compile to JavaScript (e.g. coffeescript, typescript, babel)
+It automates handling static assets:

 - Compile to CSS (e.g. LESS, SASS)
+- Minify and combine several CSS files into one
+- Compile to JavaScript (e.g. typescript, babel)
 - Minify and combine several JavaScript files into one
-- Minify and combine several CSS files into one
 - Optimize images
 - Create several versions of pixel images
 - Create CSS Sprites
-- Set Expires Header for static assets

 ![Asset Pipeline](images/asset-pipeline.svg)